 Not until the Coronavirus pandemic forced companies to implement working from home out of necessity, did we suddenly see proof that it is possible.

 “It’s proved that the technology is there to facilitate it,” says Anna Whitehouse of Mother Pukka, who leads the Flex Appeal campaign to push for flexible working for all.
 “Globally we’re now working in a more flexible way – overnight we have seen how quickly the tech can be put into place, how quickly teams can work remotely.”

-Of course, not every job can realistically be done from home but Whitehouse has been campaigning for more flexible working for five years, ever since her own request for it was denied by her then-employer.
+Of course, not every job can realistically be done from home but Whitehouse has been campaigning for more flexible working for over five years, ever since her own request for it was denied by her then-employer.

 Her mantra has been that flexible working is for people, not just parents.
 It is a primary driver to make the workspace more inclusive, encourage more diversity and reduce the gender pay-gap.
 It was highlighted by The Equality and Human Rights Commission as a way to remove barriers and increase opportunities for all, including parents and those with disabilities.